Note: The links below will

 aboard the station enjoyed some well-deserved time off after completing

-in the may hamper the first landing attempt.
+Rain showers in the KSC area may hamper the first landing attempt.

 The five-member crew of Atlantis awoke at 3:04 p.m. for its